6 gesundheitliche Vorteile des Schwimmens

 Helps to build muscle

-Zurück zum Inhalt"Schwimmen involves pushing against water resistance which, in turn, aids with muscular strength at the same time as exercising the heart and lungs.
-By doing this, you will be increasing your 'maximal oxygen uptake' - the efficiency of your body in getting oxygen to exercising muscles," says Dr Lee.
+Lee says: "Schwimmen involves pushing against water resistance which, in turn, aids with muscular strength at the same time as exercising the heart and lungs.
+By doing this, you will be increasing your 'maximal oxygen uptake' - the efficiency of your body in getting oxygen to exercising muscles."

 Aids with weight loss

-"The exact amount of calories you will burn depends on your weight but, for example, someone weighing 155 pounds (around 11 stone) will roughly use up between 493 and 704 calories per hour while swimming.
-If you tend to sweat heavily when exercising, swimming is good as it helps keep you cool."
+According to Lee, the exact amount of calories you will burn depends on your weight but, for example, someone weighing 155 pounds - around 11 stone - will roughly use up between 493 and 704 calories per hour while swimming.
+If you tend to sweat heavily when exercising, swimming is good as it helps keep you cool.

-She adds: "Regular swimming has been shown to reduce visceral fat (abdominal fat) which is dangerous, metabolically active fat.
-Visceral fat secretes hormones that cause chronic inflammation, a biochemical process that underpins the development of many of the chronic diseases we see today.
+She adds: "Regular swimming has been shown to reduce abdominal (visceral) fat which is dangerous, metabolically active fat.
+Visceral fat secretes hormones that cause long-term inflammation, a biochemical process that underpins the development of many of the chronic diseases we see today.
 Reducing the amount of visceral fat is key for good health."

 Swimming can also result in favourable changes to your blood lipids (Cholesterin).

 Additionally, swimming is a good exercise if you've gone a long time without working out and want to ease yourself back into exercise.
-Swimming can ease your risk of cardiovascular disease, Bluthochdruck, type-2 diabetes, and Demenz auch.
+Swimming can ease your chance of cardiovascular disease, Bluthochdruck, type-2 diabetes, und Demenz auch.

 Boosts mental health

 In one study conducted by YouGov, 492,000 adults with mental health conditions said they had reduced their number of visits to a medical professional for their mental health as a result of swimming once every 2-3 weeks.
-Commissioned by Swim England, the poll also found that 490,000 people reduced, or no longer take, medication for mental health because of swimming2.
+Commissioned by Swim England, the poll also found that 490,000 people reduced, or no longer take, medicine for mental health because of swimming.1

 In fact, just immersing yourself in the water can increase blood flow to the brain, not only boosting your mood but also improving memory, concentration, and general cognitive function.
 Not to mention that swimming can be a social activity that you can do with friends, reducing loneliness and increasing general motivation in life.